hashicorp/terraform-provider-azurerm/website/docs/authenticating_via_azure_cli.html.markdown

 We recommend [using a Service Principal when running in a Shared Environment](authenticating_via_service_principal.html) (such as within a CI server/automation) - and authenticating via the Azure CLI when you're running Terraform locally.

+When authenticating via the Azure CLI, Terraform will automatically connect to the Default Subscription - this can be changed by using the Azure CLI - and is documented below.

 ## Configuring the Azure CLI

 ~> **Note:** There are multiple versions of the Azure CLI's - the latest version is known as [the Azure CLI 2.0 (Python)](https://github.com/Azure/azure-cli) and [the older Azure CLI (Node.JS)](https://github.com/Azure/azure-xplat-cli).
 Whilst Terraform currently supports both - we highly recommend users upgrade to the Azure CLI 2.0 (Python) if possible.